Product Support & Resources

 • Bubbles in wet soil or dust clouds near outdoor gas lines

-• Dying houseplants or patches of dead grass above buried gas lines
+• Dying houseplants or patches of dead grass above buried natural gas lines

 What Is the Best Detector for Natural Gas Leaks?